How to Overcome the Reluctance When Implementing Lean Systems

-Lean systems in many instances are implemented when a company is faced with a challenge and have identified that new ways of doing business are required.
-This is how lean thinking concepts are introduced into a company; to overcome the current challenge, to transition away from old habits to new ways of thinking, which can create a wall of reluctance within your work teams if not done correctly when faced with this type of situation.
+Implementing Lean Systems when a company is faced with a challenge like an economic crisis can cause push back from your employees.
+This is how Lean Thinking concepts are introduced into a company; to overcome the current challenge, to transition away from old habits to new ways of thinking, which can create a wall of reluctance within your work teams if not done correctly when faced with this type of situation.

 How can we overcome reluctance to change, develop quick wins and to progress in a timely way?